NilouAP/Facial-Attribute-Recognition/README.md

 # Facial-Attribute-Recognition

 ## Project Overview
-This repository is dedicated to facial attribute recognition using multi-head neural network architectures.
+This repository is dedicated to facial attribute recognition using multi-head neural network architectures with PyTorch implemantation.

 ## Installation